-A minor in Comparative Literature requires at least ± 12 , senior level courses including ± 6 at the 300 or 400-level in C LIT or approved cross-listed courses.
+A minor in Comparative Literature requires at least \bigstar 12 in senior level courses with a minimum of \bigstar 6 at the 300 or 400-level in C LIT or approved cross-listed courses.
+See §44.5.3 above for list and §43.3(5) for regulations concerning cross-listed courses.